Q. Which property is of principal interest currently?

-A. Since 2003 world prices for moly oxide have varied from $3.00 to over $36.00 a pound.
-Despite the recent downward pressure in the market, the versatility of molybdenum in industrial applications will be in demand and remain steady in the long run.
-The Nithi Mountain deposit is a source of pure, primary molybdenum.
+A. Since 2003 world prices for molybdenum oxide have varied from $3.00 to over $36.00 a pound.
+The versatility of molybdenum in industrial applications will be in demand and remain steady in the long run.
+Our Nithi Mountain deposit is a source of pure, primary molybdenum.

 Q. What is Molybdenum used for?

-A. Molybdenum is used in dozens of metal alloys, stainless steel, electrodes, and is a key component in all pipeline manufacture necessary for modern infrastructure development.
+A. Molybdenum is used in dozens of metal alloys, stainless steel and electrodes.
+It is a critical mineral for use in alloys requiring high temperature strength.
+Molybdenum is a key component in everything from pipeline manufacture to wind turbine parts necessary for modern infrastructure development.
+Importantly, molybdenum has recently been added to Canada’s critical mineral list.